hades102zues/metropolitan_medical_app/README.md

 **Covid Era came with some business adjustments and life changes.
 Ultimately, it was decided to halt the development process and launch.
+Which sucks cause the project was darn near completion too.
 The project is abandoned by this point lol**